-If you experience joint pain, your doctor will conduct a physical exam to better understand the pain you're feeling.
-He or she may feel around your joint to determine exactly where your pain is coming from.
+During the physical exam, your doctor may feel around your joint to determine exactly where your pain is coming from.
 Sometimes your doctor can feel a bone spur, though sometimes bone spurs form in spots that can't be easily felt.

-To confirm a diagnosis, your doctor may order imaging tests to get a look at your joints and bones.
-Some common ways of looking for bone spurs include:
+To confirm a diagnosis, your doctor may order X-rays or other types of imaging tests to get a look at your joints and bones.

 Treatments and drugs